luizvasconceloss/hiera-ssm-paramstore/README.md

 `region: ` : Specify what region should be used to query the keys/values, if not present will try to use a region configured on the server.
 `get_all` : Get all key under the path (uri) and cache it, should reduce the api call and avoid throttle.
 Default value: false
+`recursive` : Get all keys using recursive mode.
+Default value: false

 #### Limitation